uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 ```

 ## Step 4: Configure Gulp
-Now, you’ll need to edit `gulpfile.js` to configure it for your project.
-Starting at line 37 in `gulpfile.js`, you need to update the following settings — each of which needs a valid project directory (note: the sixth setting, `const SITE_CSS_DEST`, is only relevant if you are using Jekyll):
+Now, edit `gulpfile.js` to configure it for your project.
+Starting at line 37 in `gulpfile.js`, update the following settings — each of which needs a valid project directory (note: the sixth setting, `const SITE_CSS_DEST`, is only relevant if you are using Jekyll):

 {:.site-terminal}
 ```js